AndZapata/AirBnB_clone_v3/README.md

 DELETE:
 Remove an existing resource

+URIs - resource name
+A resource representation is accessible by a URI:

+GET /users: path for listing all user resources

 #### `models/` directory contains classes used for this project:
 [base_model.py](/models/base_model.py) - The BaseModel class from which future classes will be derived